atomicules/pinboard-elinks/README.markdown

 ##Todo

 - Considered always redirecting to mobile site, but conflicted with saving the actual bookmark, so not doing for now.
-- See if there is anyway can enable deleting bookmarks.
 - Tab sets would be cool, but don't think there is anyway to get list of open tabs via Lua interface?
 Perhaps read session snapshot from bookmarks file?
 Hmmm...